-A $150 non-refundable deposit is required for registration.
+A $250 deposit ($150 is non-refundable) deposit is required for registration.
 Full payment is due 60 days prior to the start of the course.

 Complete payment information will come up on the screen after you complete registration or click on the link.
 ITC General Payment Information

 Please familiarize yourself with the Registration/Refund Policy, and the Waiver before signing up.

 If you have concerns about the cancellation/refund policy, please consider researching “Trip/Travel Insurance” options independently.